top of page

 2021, Pattillo Whanganui Arts Review with 'Runga' painting

-2023, Awarua Gallery - permanent exhibition space of original art works
+2023, Awarua Gallery - permanent space of original art works

 2023, Patillo Whanganui Arts Review with 'Legacy' painting

-2024, Whanganui Artist Open Studios AWARUA GALLERY - exhibition of mostly new works
+2024, Whanganui Artist Open Studios AWARUA GALLERY - mostly new works

 Patua te kino ki te rangimārie